cusanovichlab/txciatac/README.md

 # scidropatac
-## This repo is still undergoing construction
+## This repo is still under construction
 ### See scidropatac/pbs/sci_drop_atac_pipeline.pbs for how to execute the pipeline